 We only have to take a look in our local community to see that we all come in different shapes and sizes.
 And we have to take care not to judge ourselves or others based on this.
 Body shape and size are only two very small aspects of who we are.
 I believe that by appreciating our uniqueness, we can then make lifestyle choices that support health and wellbeing.

 In the West, we describe shape and weight with a measuring tape and scales, and the size of our clothing.
 This approach categorises people as underweight, normal weight, overweight and obese.
-And whilst there there can be health concerns for being under weight and carrying excess body fat, individuals tend to focus on their weight and the category that they have been placed in.
-For some, this creates motivation to lose or gain weight to improve health, but for many it becomes and obstacle to making healthier choices.
+And whilst there can be health concerns for being underweight and carrying excess body fat, individuals tend to focus on their weight and the category that they have been placed in.
+For some, this creates motivation to lose or gain weight to improve health, but for many, it becomes and an obstacle to making healthier choices.
 The body weight obstacle is further enhanced by the promotion of one perfect body image through traditional and social media streams, the fashion industry and the film and music industries.
 Over dieting and a preoccupation with body weight and image can lead to serious eating disorders and medical conditions

 For thousands of years, Eastern medicine has described core body types or constitutions.
-Ayurveda describes three main types (or doshas): Vata, Pitta and Kapha.
-Ayurvedic medicine outlines lifestyle choices, including eating, exercise, sleep and meditation, to support good health for each body type.
+Ayurveda describes three main types (or doshas): Vata, Pitta, and Kapha.
+Ayurvedic medicine outlines lifestyle choices, including eating, exercise, sleep, and meditation, to support good health for each body type.
 No one body type is viewed as superior.
 Individuals are encouraged to know their constitution and monitor their own health—to become experts on how their choices influence the strength and stability of their mind and body.
 I also believe that we are best-placed to be the expert of our own health and wellbeing.